joinpursuit/AC_4_Web/units/fundamentals/lessons/functions/functions_update.md

 console.log(greeting) // logs: 'hello'
 ```

 Luckily with ES6 we don't have to worry too much about hoisting. const and let are both block scoped.
-This means that if we declared the same named variable inside the block and outside the block, they will be treated as two seperate varaibles.
+This means that if we declared the same named variable inside the block and outside the block, they will be treated as two separate variables.
 ```js
 let i = 0;
 if (true) {